V-LoL: A Diagnostic Dataset for Visual Logical Learning: Experiments: AI Systems on the V-LoL challenges

+V-LoL\emojitrain{} not only combines high visual complexity with intricate logical challenges but also introduces a flexible framework that offers precise control over both components.
+Specifically, unlike other datasets that are often constrained to fixed sets of challenges, our framework utilizes varying visual representations with programmable logic (PL) that allows experimentalists to design and generate custom sets of visual logical learning problems.
+These can thus be tailored to the experimentalist's specific requirements and thereby facilitate extensive and targeted diagnostic evaluations, \eg, on specific aspects of relational, arithmetic or analogical reasoning.
+Additional noteworthy properties of V-LoL\emojitrain{} are that the images comprise hierarchical objects (objects composed of ``sub-objects'') and that the flexibility of the framework allows for a user to specify different training and test settings, \eg, the test set can contain a greatly different amount of objects than occur within the training set.

+Over the full set of properties, V-LoL\emojitrain{} thus offers several advantages over previous related datasets.
+Accordingly (\cf Tab.~\ref{tab:datasetsoverview}), classic visual question answering datasets, whether based on natural images (VQA~\citep{agrawal2015}) or synthetic images (CLEVR~\citep{johnson2016}), may focus on complex visual representations, but focus on a more narrow set of logical problems than V-LoL\emojitrain{}.
+The same holds for CLEVR-Hans~\citep{StammerSK21}, a confounded classification dataset that is based on CLEVR visuals.
+While the aforementioned datasets primarily focus on straightforward reasoning tasks, others like CURI \citep{VedantamSNML21}, ACRE \citep{Zhang21}, and PTR \citep{hong2021}, introduce more sophisticated reasoning tasks involving analogical or even arithmetical reasoning.
+These datasets follow the CLEVR-like approach in image generation, featuring simple geometric structures that, however, feature less visually complex scenes.

+Additionally, the images of these datasets encompass a much smaller combinatorial complexity than V-LoL\emojitrain{} images. \Eg, ACRE consists of 48 object permutations, where a V-LoL\emojitrain{} image carrying just one car already encompasses 22000 combinations.
+This further grows exponentially with increasing train lengths.
+On another end of the spectrum, Bongard-LOGO \citep{NieYMPZA20}, Kandinsky patterns \citep{HolzingerKM19,holzinger2021kandinskypatterns}, and RAVEN \citep{zhang2019} are even more centered on complex reasoning challenges, yet largly neglect visual complexity, \ie, featuring only elementary two-dimensional objects.
+Lastly and arguably more importantly, unlike the majority of previously mentioned, datasets that focus only on a fixed subset of visual logical learning challenges, V-LoL represents a valuable diagnostic tool for probing the full depths of visual and logical learning in a controlled, yet versatile environment.

-\section{Experiments: AI systems on the V-LoL challenges}
+\section{Experiments: AI Systems on the V-LoL challenges}

-Before we dive into the specific evaluation, challenges, and results, we first give an overview on the experimental setup as well as investigated models.
-We evaluate various AI models from neural, symbolic, and neuro-symbolic AI where we have deliberately chosen methods that encompass a wide range of AI approaches, aiming to gain comprehensive insights into their capabilities and to explore the advantages and disadvantages arising from their different methodologies.
+In our experimental evaluations we showcase V-LoL's versatility for providing diagnostic tests for visual logical learning abilities.
+Specifically, we generate datasets via V-LoL\emojitrain{} for different tasks within visual logical learning and evaluate several AI approaches on these.
+Before we dive into the specific evaluations on these \textit{challenges}, we first give an overview on the experimental setup as well as investigated models. \\

+\textbf{AI Models.} We evaluate AI models from neural, symbolic, and neuro-symbolic AI where we have deliberately chosen methods that encompass a wide range of AI approaches, aiming to gain comprehensive insights into their capabilities and to explore the advantages and disadvantages arising from their different methodologies.